+A. Sergeant

-- A. Sergeant: To be qualified to receive promotional consideration for the rank of Sergeant, a Police Officer must have at least five (5) years of service as a full-time Police Officer at the time the posting period is closed.
-At least five (5) years of service must be in a patrol assignment with the Gahanna Division of Police. - B. Lieutenant: To be qualified to receive promotional consideration for the rank of Lieutenant, a Sergeant must have at least one (1) year of service as a Sergeant in the Gahanna Division of Police at the time the posting period is closed.
+To be qualified to receive promotional consideration for the rank of Sergeant, a Police Officer must have at least five (5) years of service as a full-time Police Officer at the time the posting period is closed.
+At least three (3) of the five (5) years of service must be in a patrol assignment with the Gahanna Division of Police.
+Members assigned to the Detective Subdivision Bureau as of January 1, 2019 must have at least thirty (30) months of service in a patrol assignment to be qualified to receive promotional consideration for the rank of sergeant.